alexaibio/Transformer/AttentionAllYouNeed/Readme.md

-# Simple transformer replication of 'Attention is all you need' article
+# 'Attention is all you need' replication
-Based on 2-language data train a foundational transformer on generative settings
+Based on 2-language data train a foundational transformer on generative settings.

 Training corpus: a number of 2-language sentences from opus-books

+Encoder-decored architecture for language translation

 ## inspired by
 https://www.youtube.com/watch?v=ISNdQcPhsts
 https://github.com/hkproj/pytorch-transformer

-# CUDA installation

 # Abbreviation
 - d_model - embeddings size